chrystianmim/chopper-game-repo/readme.md

 # Chopper Game Repository

-Project of building a chopper-like game using HTML and JavaScript.
+Project of building a chopper-like game using HTML and JavaScript (jQuery).